Igigog/Weird_Tasks_Framework/DOC.md

 end
 ```

 I made it shorter.
 It wasn't really a nice function like this.
 Whatever, just proves my point.
 There is more state! `def.scan` is defined in ltx section of this task, except it's just one of unnamed parameters and you need to count to know what it is.
 It is `2`.
 Thank me later.
-Unless I counted it wrong.
 By the way, `blacklisted_maps` is a `local` in `tasks_assault`. `enemy_faction_list` is defined in `status_functor_params` in task section.
 Naturally.

 We can actually work with that already!
 See, see?